eclipse-archived/ceylon-lang.org/documentation/faq/index.md

 # Frequently Asked Questions

-We have specialized FAQs for some subjects:
+This page contains the most common questions.
+We also have specialized FAQs for some subjects:

 * [Language design FAQ](language-design)